 • All available SM’s are used on a GPU card.
 It is not possible to restrict usage to a subset of SM’s.

-• All GPU cards should reside on a single server (i.e., Ansys Rocky does not support distributed GPU computing).
+• We advise that all GPU cards reside on a single server, because Ansys Rocky does not fully support distributed GPU computing.

 • PROS: Faster when using spherical and/or shaped particles and/or SPH elements

-• CONS: More expensive; must be installed in a server rack; no video output
+• CONS: More expensive; must be installed on a server rack; no video output

 • PROS: Faster when using only spherical particles and/or SPH elements; inexpensive; can be installed on individual workstations; has video output